ocaml-multicore/ocaml-effects-tutorial/README.md

 continuation.
 Hence, we can derive the generator for an arbitrary iterator function.

-### Exercise 3: Derive generator for an arbitrary ★★★☆
+### Exercise 3: Derive generator for an arbitrary iterator ★★★★☆

 Your task is to implement the function `generate : ('elt, 'cont) iterator -> 'elt generator` which derives the generator for any iterator function.